-“Blows! …”, came the cry from the top of the mast head as the spotter on the whaleboat Donkergat alerted the harpoon gunner to the family of feeding humpback whales surfacing after a long dive.
+“Blows …”, came the cry from the top of the mast head as the Donkergat whaleboat’s spotter alerted the harpoon gunner to the family of feeding humpback whales surfacing after a long dive.

 It is a tale of a hunt, but one with a very different outcome.

-For years, I have watched in awe as huge gatherings of humpback whales, sometimes in their hundreds, have congregated off the west coast of South Africa.
+For years I have watched in awe as huge gatherings of humpback whales, sometimes in their hundreds, have aggregated off the west coast of South Africa.

 Smell as they belch and flatulate in fishy exhalation,

-And finally, Touch, as their ghost-like exhalations cover you in a misty shower of reflective contemplation.
+And finally Tactile, as their ghost like exhalations cover you in a misty shower of reflective contemplation.

-In times gone by, this animal was relentlessly pursued as a bloody, oily commodity.
+In times gone by this animal was relentlessly pursued as a bloody, oily commodity.
 Now it is revered as a symbol of hope.
-A hope that if we give the Ocean and our Earth a chance to breathe, we can share them with more and more of these wonderful creatures who, only a few feet away from me, allow me to trustingly interact with them.
+A hope that if we give the Ocean and our Earth a chance to breath we can share it with more and more of these wonderful creatures who only a few feet away from me, allow me to trustingly interact with them.

-It is rare to be able to capture more than one engaging and complimentary tail in the frame and a scene that gives the sense of multiple whales in unison, but I feel that this image strikes just the right balance in achieving the desired outcome.
+It is rare to be able to capture more than one engaging and complimentary tail in the same frame, and a scene that gives a sense of multiple whales in union, but I feel that the balance of this image is just right in achieving this desired outcome.

 Classic: 118cm x 83.5 cm (46.5” x 33”)